How to Balayage Hair at Home

 3. Mix your lightener

 Next, scoop out some clay lightener into your mixing bowl.
-If you have a food scale use it to precisely measure your lightenera then add your cream lightener of choice.
-(Follow the company’s measuring ratios.)
+If you have a food scale use it to precisely measure your lightener then add your cream lightener of choice.
+(Follow the company’s measuring ratios for best results.)
 Mix the two together with your painting brush until you get a spackle-like consistency.

 4. Put on gloves